COVID-19 & Health Services

 Keep Track of Your Contacts

-Individuals are required to notify their recent close contacts in the event they test positive for COVID-19.
+Individuals are required to notify their recent close contacts, as defined by the CDC, in the event they test positive for COVID-19.